anmarjarjees/node.js-start/README.md

 Just a very quick start and a short introduction to Node.js as a full package from coding with Node.js and installing express for loading HTML pages.

 # About Node.JS
-Node.js is an open-source, cross-platform JavaScript back-end runtime environment that allows developers to build server-side and network applications with JavaScript.
+Node.js is an open-source, cross-platform JavaScript back-end runtime environment that allows developers to build server-side and network applications with JavaScript (like JRE in Java).
 Node.js help us run JavaScript code outside a web browser.

+Node.js allows you:
-Node.js allows you to run JavaScript on the server.
+- to run JavaScript on the server.
 The runtime is intended for use outside of a browser context (i.e. running directly on a computer or server OS).
 As such, the environment omits browser-specific JavaScript APIs and adds support for more traditional OS APIs including HTTP and file system libraries.
+- to utilize JavaScript to communicate with the database and interacting with different files

 # Node.JS History
 - was written initially by Ryan Dahl in 2009